SustainableCommunityDevelopmentHub/hugo_site/content/about.md

 date = 2017-04-24T00:00:00Z
-description = "this is details details details" layout = "post" title = "SCD Hub Organizational Mission"
+description = "this is details details details" layout = "post" title = "SCD Hub Organization"

 +++

-# SCD Hub Organization

 ## Mission
 To serve as a hub for sustainable community development (SCD) in order to provide trustworthy development & training tools to facilitate project planning, design & execution.